5 Body Signs of Nutritional Deficiencies

 Sign #4: Itchy Red Rashes, Acne & Blemishes

 However, understanding the cause will help you find a cure.
 Learning if your skin blemishes are caused by a lack of adequate nutrients in your diet may be the first step to fixing to your problem.
-The most common deficiencies with these conditions include fat soluble nutrients such as vitamin A, vitamin D and vitamin E. Also, omega 3 fatty acids and gamma linoleic acid (GLA) are key for healthy skin.
+The most common nutritional deficiencies with these conditions include fat soluble nutrients such as vitamin A, vitamin D and vitamin E. Also, omega 3 fatty acids and gamma linoleic acid (GLA) are key for healthy skin.

 Most people wouldn’t realize this, but if I don’t consume a healthy diet and have a lot of stress, I develop a lot of skin blemishes.
 To remedy this, I load up on foods rich in vitamin A and E such as grass-fed butter and vegetables and I supplement with a high quality omega 3 supplement with added GLA each day.
 Now, I have outstanding skin and I plan to keep it that way for life!